JayChavan01/SQL_Painting-Database/README.md

 # Painting-Database

 ### Overview:
-This project is an SQL-based case study in which I solve various queries related to a painting database using MySQL.
+This project is an SQL-based case study in which I solve various queries related to a **painting database** using **MySQL**.
 The queries focus on retrieving insights about paintings, museums, artists, and sales trends.
 The project does not use Excel or Power BI—only SQL is used to process and analyze the data.

 ### Key Features & Problem Statements Solved: